It is possible to run web applications (running with the FPM runtime) locally.

 zend_extension=xdebug.so [xdebug] xdebug.remote_enable = 1 xdebug.remote_autostart = 0 xdebug.remote_host = 'host.docker.internal'

-The development FPM container comes with the blackfire extension.
-When using docker compose you can add following service configuration for the blackfire agent:
+bref/php-<version>-fpm-dev) comes with the blackfire (opens in a new tab) extension.
+When using docker compose, you can add the following service for the blackfire agent:

 services: blackfire: image: blackfire/blackfire environment: BLACKFIRE_SERVER_ID: server-id BLACKFIRE_SERVER_TOKEN: server-token